Skip to content

 The birds of West Kalimantan are a diverse and unique group of creatures.
 They are essential to the health of the local ecosystem and provide food for many species of animals.

-They also provide important services, such as pollinating flowers and dispersing seeds.
+They also provide essential services, such as pollinating flowers and dispersing seeds.
 Their presence helps to maintain the health of the forests and wetlands of the region, which in turn supports the livelihoods of local people.

-Although their numbers are declining due to deforestation and other threats, it is important to ensure that their habitats are protected so that they can continue to thrive in this part of the world.
+Although their numbers are declining due to deforestation and other threats, it is essential to ensure that their habitats are protected so that they can continue to thrive in this part of the world.

 Leave a Reply